What is International Accounting Day?

+November 10th is designated as International Accounting Day.
 Does the sight of a ledger book make your head spin?
 That’s why we have accountants to figure it all out.
-They keep our finances in perfect order (we hope!)
-Plus, your job, school, bank, religious institution, and government wouldn’t survive without those dedicated number crunchers.
-That’s why we “earmarked” a day out of the year just to celebrate them!
-Thoughtful of us, considering tax season’s another five months away.
-Let’s hope we won’t need to make an appointment until then.
+Your job, school, bank, religious institution, and government wouldn’t survive without those dedicated number crunchers.
+That’s why we have a day out of the year “earmarked” just to celebrate them!

 The Enron scandal